candiceliann/4thYearProject/Yolo/README.md

 Note: I dont think this one has been updated with the weights folder name changes, will do it later.

+Accuracies when looking at only the 'car' labels:

+CrowdAI Dataset - 60%

+Autti Dataset - 51%

+BDD dataset - 38%

+Accuracies when looking at only the 'car' labels and only the labels that matter (within a certain proximity of the vehicle):

-CrowdAI Dataset - 59%
+CrowdAI Dataset - 78%

-Autti Dataset - 52%
+Autti Dataset - 65%

+BDD dataset - 83%